popcorn-kernel/popcorn/SECURITY.md

 ## Accepting And Declining Vulnerabilities
-Please act as professional as possible for use to accept your vulnerability report.
+Please act as professional as possible for us to accept your vulnerability report.
 Troll reports will be ignored.
 How urgent is the vulnerability is also a major factor.
 If we see that the vulnerability is not major as other things, we will put it on hold.